Buying used stuff: a critical step in environmental conservation

 Anyone who has ever stepped into a consignment store or gone thrifting knows the thrill of getting something you love or need for a lot less money than buying new.
 And the savings feel even greater when you buy things you only use occasionally, like athletic gear and equipment, specialty appliances, kitchen wares and power tools – things that are simply too spendy for the use they’ll actually get.

 There are certain items you’re almost guaranteed to find used and in good shape.
 Some that come to mind: books, kids gear, picture frames, home décor, seasonal décor, bikes and, of course, clothes.
 Remember also: Don’t buy something simply because it’s on sale.
 If you don’t need it, you’re not saving money.
-You’re just cluttering your life and not helping the environment.
+You’re just cluttering your life and not promoting environmental conservation.
 We can all do better, we know it!

 Different ways to buy used